Hāfu: Meiji, Taishō and pre-war Shōwa period (1868–1945)

 Since 1899, the Ainu were increasingly marginalized.
 During a period of only 36 years, the Ainu went from being a relatively isolated group of people to having their land, language, religion and customs assimilated into those of the Japanese.
 Intermarriage between Japanese and Ainu was actively promoted by the Ainu to lessen the chances of discrimination against their offspring.
 As a result, many Ainu are indistinguishable from their Japanese neighbors, but some Ainu Japanese are interested in traditional Ainu culture.

+The first visible usage of the term Hāfu dates to 1930, in the novel Machi No Kokusai Mune (街の國際娘, lit.
+International Girl in the City) by Japanese author Touma Kitabayashi (北林 透馬).
+In the chapter Minato no Sakaba no Ainoko Odoriko (港の酒場の混血児踊り子, lit.
+The Dancing In-Between Child at the Harbour Bar) the furigana Hāfu is used as a synonym for the term "konketsuji" predating the appearance of Hāfu in dictionaries, which would not occur until after 1973.

 Contemporary period

 Shōwa period (post-war) (1945–1989)

 The presence of the United States Armed Forces in Japan and Asia saw the birth of many children born to American fathers; these children were called Amerasians.
 It's estimated that by 1952, anywhere from 5,000 to 10,000 Japanese children were fathered by American servicemen, with many of the children placed for adoption by their Japanese mothers due to the stigma of out-of-wedlock pregnancy and miscegenation and the struggles of supporting a child alone in post-war Japan.

-One orphanage, Seibo Aijien, Our Lady of Lourdes Orphanage (聖母愛児園, Seibo Aijien), in Yokohama, run by Franciscan nuns, opened in 1946 and, by 1948, staff members were caring for 126 children fathered by American servicemen, by 1950 and 136 children.
+One orphanage, Seibo Aijien, Our Lady of Lourdes Orphanage (聖母愛児園, Seibo Aijien), in Yokohama, run by Franciscan nuns, opened in 1946.
+By 1948, staff members were caring for 126 children fathered by American servicemen, and 136 children by 1950.
 A letter, dated 1948, detailed an incident of a malnourished infant born to a Japanese teenager whose American father refused to support for fear his wife would learn of his extramarital affair.
-Another orphanage, opened in Ōiso by a Japanese woman named Miki Sawada, cared for more than 700 Amerasian children, none of whom were visited or supported by their American fathers.
+The Elizabeth Saunders Home opened in Ōiso by a Japanese woman named Miki Sawada, cared for more than 700 Amerasian children, none of whom were visited or supported by their American fathers.
+The Kure Project operated in the city of Kure, Hiroshima Prefecture, between 1960 and 1977 providing long-term assistance to over 100 families with mixed-race children.